lagotto/lagotto/docs/installation.md

 #### Install Lagotto databases
 We just setup an empty database for CouchDB.
 With MySQL we also include all data to get started, including a default user account (`DB_USERNAME` from your `.env` file).
 Use `RAILS_ENV=production` in your `.env` file if you set up Passenger to run in the production environment.

 It is possible to connect Lagotto to MySQL and/or CouchDB running on a different server, please change `DB_HOST` and `COUCHDB_URL` in your `.env` file accordingly.
+We are using the default installation for redis.

 ```sh
 cd /var/www/lagotto